How to Eat to Lose Weight

 - If exercising for longer than an hour. bananas, oatmeal, and apples would be the best choices.
 These foods have a lower glycemic index and will help fuel performance for longer periods of exercise.

 - Simple carbohydrate snacks prior to a workout might cause increased insulin secretion and hypoglycemia, Although some research, suggests that sodas, candies, and some sports drinks prior to a workout might boost performance, this does not always work for everybody.

-Pre-exercise nutrition can help your clients maintain even levels of blood sugar and prevent early fatigue.
+Pre-exercise nutrition can help you to maintain even levels of blood sugar and prevent early fatigue.

 Post-exercise nutrition guidelines:

-Most of our clients are recreational exercisers who train three to five times per week for one hour at moderate to high intensities.
-For these clients, glycogen stores can be replenished with a regular diet that is high in carbohydrate.
+Most of the recreational exercisers who train three to five times per week for one hour at moderate to high intensities.
+For these exercisers, glycogen stores can be replenished with a regular diet that is high in carbohydrate.

-For the occasional athletic clients who practice their sport twice daily, participate in highly competitive events and workout in the gym, recovery diets are of utmost importance.
-Athletes and clients working on very heavy loads and volumes should:
+For the occasional athletes who practice their sport twice daily, participate in highly competitive events and workout in the gym, recovery diets are of utmost importance.
+Athletes who are working on very heavy loads and volumes should:

 - Pay attention to fluid replacement immediately after exercising.
 Juices, water, and foods high in water should be consumed right after cessation of exercise.

 - Adequate hydration during an exercise session is also crucial.